Many thanks to Emily Garner who has written this weeks report.

 A polite reminder to all parkrunners that the trees at the start area are not clothes pegs.
 Please would runners leave their kit on the ground during the run.

-Fountains Abbey parkrun takes place before the NT site opens to the public, therefore parkrunners, volunteers & spectators are kindly requested to be through the Visitor Centre gate and down by the Abbey before 9am or you will be denied access.
+Fountains Abbey parkrun takes place before the NT site opens to the public, therefore parkrunners, volunteers & spectators are kindly requested to be through the Visitor Centre gate and down by the Abbey start area before 9am or you will be denied access.
 We politely ask that all visitors to Fountains Abbey parkrun help us and our special relationship with the NT by respecting the basis upon which we operate.
-The gate at the top by the Visitor Centre is now closed at 9am so anyone hoping to get in after this time will be disappointed.
 The good news is that we look forward to joining you for a coffee in the Visitor Centre café as soon as we possibly can.
 Thank you for your support in this important matter.

-All parkrun visitors must vacate the Abbey grounds before 10am when the NT site opens.
+All parkrun visitors must try to vacate the Abbey grounds before 10am when the NT site opens.

 Visitors arriving at Fountains Abbey by bicycle are asked to leave their bikes in the racks at the Visitor Centre please.
 Bikes are not allowed in the grounds beyond this point.